North London Collegiate School: Location

-North London Collegiate School is located at the western edge of Edgware near Canons Park.
-It is accessed by car through Canons Drive from Edgware's High Street.
-However both Stanmore tube station and Canons Park tube station are within walking distance.
+North London Collegiate School is at the western edge of Edgware near Canons Park.
+It is accessed via Canons Drive from Edgware High Street.
+Stanmore tube station and Canons Park tube station are within walking distance.

 History

+Formation

 North London Collegiate School was founded by Frances Buss, a pioneer in girls' education.
-It is generally recognised as the first girls' school in the United Kingdom to offer girls the same educational opportunities as boys, and Miss Buss was the first person to use the term 'Headmistress'.
+It is generally recognised as the first girls' school in the United Kingdom to offer girls the same educational opportunities as boys.

-The small school opened in 1850 at No.46. later renumbered No.12 Camden Street, London.
+The school opened in 1850 at No.46. later renumbered No.12 Camden Street, London.

 Buss believed in the importance of home life and it remained a day school.
 In 1929, the school bought Canons, a modest villa built by William Hallett Esq, on the site of a palatial residence originally built in the early 18th century by the Duke of Chandos, and relocated to the property (designed by Sir Albert Richardson) in 1940.

 Lucinda Elizabeth Shaw, mother to George Bernard Shaw was a director of music at the school, followed in 1908 by Lilian Manson, J.B.
 Manson's wife.
 Her ambitious revival of Purcell's Dido and Aeneas in 1910 gained coverage in The Times.

-The school introduced a house system in 2014, with the houses being named after noted past pupils.
-The houses have colours, and each house has two house captains amongst the pupils (a year 9 and a year 11), and a staff head of house.
+Second World War

+The school was evacuated to Luton High School, a girls' school, what is now Denbigh High School, Luton.

+Expansion

-Today the school caters to girls from ages 4 to 18.
-It comprises a Junior School (Reception to Year 6) and Senior School (Year 7–13).
-Former pupils are known as ONLs, short for Old North Londoners.
-The uniform of North London Collegiate School is light blue and dark brown in colour, however uniform is not compulsory in sixth form.
+Today the school takes girls from ages 4 to 18.
+It has a junior school (reception to Year 6) and senior school (Year 7–13).

-The co-ed boarding North London Collegiate School Jeju opened in Seogwipo, South Korea in 2011.
-The school opened another international school in Singapore in August 2020.
+The co-ed boarding North London Collegiate School Jeju opened in Seogwipo, South Korea in 2011.North London Collegiate School Dubai opened in September 2017 as one of NLCS's international schools and its first campus in the Middle East.
+The school was established in Mohammed Bin Rashid Al Maktoum City, within the Sobha Hartland development, as a co-educational day school offering the International Baccalaureate curriculum.
+Daniel Lewis, who had worked at North London Collegiate School in London for fourteen years, was appointed as the founding principal of NLCS Dubai and led the school during its launch period.

+Following an investigation into allegations of alleged malpractice in setting teacher-assessed grades A-levels in 2021, the school announced that "there [had] been no finding of [school] malpractice" with The Guardian reporting confidential sources that "while some of the malpractice allegations have been dismissed, others have been upheld by the [exam board] committees".